mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 <!--
 In terms of choice of student activity teachers will be familiar with the practice of differentiation.
 UDL practice is similar but places more power in the hands of learners to choose the path that is most appropriate for them. -->

 UDL places great value on the personal relevance and value of learning experiences.
 In exploring the tension between abstract concepts and concrete activities, UDL prioritises engagement, encouraging the teacher to start by setting concrete class goals that are relevant to the learners.
 Students can then be supported in the discovery and recording of the underlying concepts after undertaking activities.
+One aspect of inclusion is to engage the interests of learners.
+In the next section we briefly examine some of the techniques educators are using to make computing engaging to a diverse set of learners.

 ###On Making Computing Engaging